VityaSchel/destream-api/README.md

 I call it invoices because it is literally invoice: user is redirected directly to pay page.
 No forms needed to be filled by user.

+**User can change any parameters in payment URL (such as amount, currency, message), so be sure to always compare received amount with requested!**

 #### async createInvoice(user_id, amount, currency, optionalData)

 Creates an invoice with specified parameters.
 All arguments but `optionalData` are required;